Loan to value ratio: What is LVR?

 When it comes to taking out a home loan in Australia, one of the common terms you’ll see sitting within the mortgage product information is “LVR".
 But if you’re one of the many home hunters wondering “what is LVR?” and have no clue what the abbreviation stands for, let this quick guide answer the question.

-First up, LVR stands for loan to value ratio and is used by home loan lenders to assess how risky you will be to lend to and whether they will approve you for their home loan.
+LVR means loan-to-value ratio and is used by home loan lenders to assess how risky you will be to lend to and whether they will approve you for their home loan.
 If you have a high LVR, this means you will be borrowing a large amount of the property value, so your repayments will be higher than someone with a larger deposit and lower LVR.

 Let’s use the example of first home buyer Hannah who has saved a deposit of $80,000 and is looking to purchase a property with a value of $500,000.
 To figure out her LVR, Hannah will have to conduct some simple maths.
 Here is the LVR calculation she will need to use: